spiral/docs/cycle/configuration.md

 > You can enable and disable ORM extensions separately.

 ## Configuration
 ORM does not require any configuration.
-You can specify connections and drivers in DBAL Component configuration.
+You can specify connections and drivers in the DBAL Component configuration.